Math Calculators

 A recipe

-Similarly to addition, multiplication is also easier when performed on improper fractions, not on mixed numbers.
+Similar to addition, multiplication is much easier to perform using improper fractions rather than mixed numbers.

 Solution